summernote/summernote.github.io/00-getting-started.md

 </html>
 {% endhighlight %}

-### Without bootstrap
+### Without Bootstrap

-You can use summernote without bootstrap using `summernote-lite.js` and `summernote-lite.css`.
-This is beta.
-Below is an code example using summernote lite.
+You can use Summernote without Bootstrap using `summernote-lite.js` and `summernote-lite.css`.
+The Lite version is currently in Beta.
+Please report bugs so we can improve it.
+Below is a code example using summernote lite.

 <iframe src="/lite.html" width="100%" height="200" frameborder="0"></iframe>